hd2326/Manatee/README.md

 The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z*, and reconstructs transcriptomes (X’).

-The “generate” mode directly decodes X’ from Z*.
+The “generate” mode, on the other hand, directly decodes X’ from Z*.

 We could benchmark Manatee with the following code: